Alidornase alfa (PRX-110)

 Cystic fibrosis (CF) is a life-threatening genetic disease affecting the lungs and digestive system.
 An estimated 70,000 children and adults worldwide have CF. In patients with CF, a defective gene and its protein product cause the body to produce unusually thick, sticky mucus that clogs the lungs.
 This may lead to lung damage, high exposure to lung infections and loss of respiratory function.
 Additionally the thickened mucus obstructs the pancreas and stops natural enzymes from helping the body break down food and absorb vital nutrients.
 Current therapies include multiple daily physiotherapy sessions to improve breathing, various drug therapies, as well as acute and preventive antibiotic therapy.
 Despite progress in understanding and treating CF, it remains a challenge to significantly improve quality of life and prolong life.

-In order to reduce the actin-DNase I interaction and the subsequent inhibition of DNase I activity by actin, Protalix developed alidornase alfa by chemically modifying the enzyme forming an Actin Inhibition Resistant DNase I. This novel treatment may result in an improved lung function and decreased incidence of recurrent infections in patients.
-Inhaled alidornase alfa (PRX-110) was found safe in healthy volunteers.
-Protalix has begun a phase IIa trial of alidornase alfa (PRX-110) in CF patients, following which Protalix intends to actively seek collaboration with strategic partners for further development.
+In order to reduce the actin-DNase I interaction and the subsequent inhibition of DNase I activity by actin, we developed alidornase alfa by chemically modifying the enzyme forming an actin inhibition resistant DNase I. This novel treatment candidate may result in improved lung function and decreased incidence of recurrent infections in patients.
+Thus, we believe there is the potential that our recombinant form of the enzyme will demonstrate significantly enhanced efficacy in CF patients when compared to the currently approved DNase treatment, Pulmozyme® (dornase alfa).

+In this trial, we saw a correlation between improvement in sputa parameters and pulmonary function.
+Alidornase alfa was well tolerated.
 No serious adverse events were reported, and all adverse events that occurred during the study were mild and transient in nature.